 On the way back from Amsterdam to Manston my son wants to use KLM’s self check-in machines at Schiphol.
 Now I’ve never had much success with these and generally end up cursing them and going to queue up for help from a real person, but we have plenty of time so I’m happy to let him try.
 I can’t believe it when he checks us both in and prints out our boarding passes successfully.

 I’m not impressed by the food we buy in the departure lounge at Schiphol.
 A small plate of pasta with tomato sauce is an inflated €9,95 but the pasta is so dried up that my son can’t eat much of it.
 A cup of fruit for €4,25 is fine but overpriced.
-Then I buy two bottles of water for us to drink on the flight, only to find that there’s an extra security check just before boarding and no liquids are allowed through, so that’s a waste of €6.
+Then I buy two bottles of water for us to drink on the flight, only to find that there’s a security check just before boarding.
+I’d assumed we’d already been through all of the security checks before going in to the departure lounge.
+As no liquids are allowed through that’s a waste of €6.

 I’d take my own food next time but the journey was great overall and I’d definitely recommend flying with KLM between Manston and Schiphol.

 Family travel lowdown: KLM flights between Manston and Amsterdam run twice a day every day of the week.
 From Amsterdam the airline offers connections to over 130 worldwide destinations.